robertlarkins/preferred-development-practices/Git/GitTools.md

  - `%localappdata%\Atlassian`
    There is likely two folders in here, *SourceTree* and *SourceTree.exe_Url_someuniquecode*

+If any folders can't be deleted due to Git, then see if a System version of Git has been installed.
+If it has, then either kill the associated processes in Task Manager or uninstall Git, and then try again.
+It might be a good idea to do a pc restart.

 It may be worth also checking that any credentials are cleared out, in case these are causing the issue.
 So go to `Control Panel\User Accounts\Credential Manager` click on Windows Credentials and remove any git or sourcetree related credentials.